Jomoartz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner: this is a script that changes the owner of the file hello to the user betty.
 4-empty: a script that creates an empty file called hello.
 4-empty: this is a script that creates an empty file called hello.
+5-execute: script that adds execute permission to the owner of the file hello.